dai-shi/will-this-react-global-state-work-in-concurrent-rendering/README.md

-# Will this React global state work in Concurrent Mode?
+# Will this global state work in Concurrent React?

-Checking tearing in React concurrent mode
+Test tearing in React Concurrent React

 ## Introduction

+React 18 is coming with a new feature called "concurrent rendering".
-In react-redux, there's a theoretical issue called "tearing" that might occur in React concurrent mode.
+With global state, there's a theoretical issue called "tearing" that might occur in React concurrent rendering.

-Let's try to check it!
+Let's test the behavior!

 ## What is tearing?